rust-lang/rfcs/text/3416-feature-metadata.md

 - Added complexity to Cargo.
 Parsing is trivial, but exact implementation details do add test surface area
+- Extending the `Cargo.toml` schema, particularly having a field support additional types, is disruptive to third-party parsers

 # Rationale and alternatives